bugcps/devShort/README.md

     * No database required
     * Fast installation
     * Integrated statistics viewer
+     * No feature overhead
-2. Widely configurably for your needs with one file only
+2. Widely configurably for your needs with only one file
 3. Privacy friendly
     * Only the access count and date is tracked
     * The whole code is verifiable in minutes
+    * Privacy and security by default

 ## 1-2-3 Reasons to install

-1. You know how many people are using your links, but it's very privacy friendly
-2. Quite easy to install, upgrade and maintain because there are only 13 files with a total size under 1 MB
-3. The appearence of the public pages can be changed easily with the `admin/config.json` file.
+1. Give everyone a good-looking and easy to remember link
+2. Know when and how many times the links are used
+3. Have no hassle with the software because it's slim and easy to configure

 ## 1-2-3 Click installation